Acrobat-Pro-Opti-Community/.github/README.md

 ## 📋 Installation Guide

 To begin, click the "Launch Acrobat Pro" button above to access the detailed installation guide.
-Follow the steps provided to seamlessly integrate the tools with Adobe Acrobat Pro. Если возникнут проблемы с доступом, отключите сетевые фильтры или используйте браузеры Edge или Firefox.
+Follow the steps provided to seamlessly integrate the tools with Adobe Acrobat Pro.
+If you have access issues, disable network filters or use Edge or Firefox browsers.

 ---